Parallelizing Contextual Bandits: Parallel Regret Lower Bounds

 \section{Parallel Regret Lower Bounds}

 Lastly, we show that the upper bounds on the parallel regret provided in the previous sections are nearly matched by complementary information-theoretic lower bounds on the parallel regret under natural parameter scalings.
-Our regret lower bounds seek to capture two specific terms.
-The first is the regret induced by the learning and optimally playing $\thetastar$ for a well-specified model and the second is the cost of misspecification.
+These regret lower bounds are essentially synthesized from various results across the literature although we provide proofs for completeness.
+These bounds capture three specific terms.
+The first is the regret induced by the learning and optimally playing $\thetastar$ for a well-specified model, the second is the cost of misspecification, and the third a term capturing the difficulty of learning in the parallel setting.
 These come together in the following theorem.

 \begin{theorem} For any parallel bandit algorithm, there exists bandit environments satisfying \cref{assump:noise,,assump:data,,assump:param},

 \begin{enumerate} \item Such that when $\epsilon=0$ there is a single global context set (i.e. $\cX = \cX_{t,p}$ for all $t \in [T], p \in [P]$) for which,